ddclient/ddclient/README.md

     CloudFlare  - See https://www.cloudflare.com/ for details
     Google      - See http://www.google.com/domains for details
     Duckdns     - See https://duckdns.org/ for details
-    Freemyip    - See https://freemyip.com for details
     woima.fi    - See https://woima.fi/ for details
+    MyDNS.JP    - See http://www.mydns.jp/ for details

 DDclient now supports many of cable/dsl broadband routers.